Tanzyingsz/DDM-Dissertation/Dissertation 6.0.md

 [Figure: Flipping card versions]

 Here "the rule of odds" is proved to be right.
 At first there were 8 cards in the page.
 Users stop scrolling and lose the chance to see the following section.
 Because they saw the last two cards and "think the page ends here."
 After making to card number to 9, users no longer stop before the true ending comes.

-### 3.1.4 Deliver - Development on Webflow

-The last stage is to launch and test the final product.

-Given the dissertation time constraint, RE:source chose Webflow as its development tool.
-Since Webflow's e-commerece system takes care of the backend data transmission, the author could purely focus on the story content, visual design and interactions.

 > Council, D. (2005).
 The ‘double diamond’design process model.
 Design Council.